borisbaldassari/software-ethics/pages/02_reflections/10_attributes.md

 * Code
     * Write readable, maintainable code.
     * Protect your users.
 Care about data, privacy and integrity.
-    * Try to be full-proof.
+    * Try to be fool-proof.
 Defensive programming.

 ## Diversity